socomsystems/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Enabling encryption
 -------------------

-Nextcloud encryption consists of two parts.
+cyfrSpaces encryption consists of two parts.
 The base encryption system is enabled and disabled on your Admin page.
 First you must enable this, and then select an encryption module to load.
-Currently the only available encryption module is the Nextcloud Default Encryption Module.
+Currently the only available encryption module is the cyfrSpaces Default Encryption Module.

 First go to the **Server-side encryption** section of your Admin page and check **Enable server-side encryption**.
 You have one last chance to change your mind.